cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

 !!!
 Warning
     `VolumeSnapshotContent` object do not keep all the information regarding the backup and the cluster they refer to (like the annotations and labels that are contained in the `VolumeSnapshot` object).
-Although possible, it might not be straightforward to restore from just this kind of objects.
+Although possible, restoring from just this kind of object might not be straightforward.
 For this reason, our recommendation is to always backup the `VolumeSnapshot` definitions somewhere, even using a Kubernetes level data protection solution.